LimePoint/opschain/docs/reference/actions.md

 _Note: Setting the resource property to be the result of `property_value.controller` if `property_value` responds to `controller` is the default behaviour._

-### Setting Multiple Properties
+### Setting multiple properties

-Multiple resource properties can be assigned values in a single step by taking advantage of the [OpsChain Properties](properties.md) feature.
+Multiple resource properties can be assigned values in a single step by taking advantage of the [OpsChain properties](properties.md) feature.
 Assuming the OpsChain properties JSON was set to:

 ```json
 {